bikalims/bika.cement/README.rst

 bika.cement
 ===========

-bika.cement Is a Senaite ad-on for cement and concrete research and QC labs
+bika.cement Is a Senaite add-on for cement and concrete research and QC labs

 Features
 --------